Cueyatl/Matching_CUC/README.md

 * MAKE CARDS DEMO FOR BACKEND TESTING
 * MAKE PROFILE DEMO FOR BACKEND TESTING TOO.

-* Add bottom to top menu in Add pictures.
-SEE REFERENCE IN GENDERQS-> others butt .
-* Atomize textformfield, leave styles to the open. but make it smaller and centraliz .
 * Add validation to name length and chars
 * add validation to dates according to LegalDate,add logic for "common sense" ages.
 * Add validation to heigth between 60cms and 2.60 meters (acodroplacia)
 * Add dissable buttons for options if no option selected.
-* Add functionality to Add photos. (image picker)
-* View Tags (github library)
 * view Cards (leave for later, too complicated)
 * view Profile (Can do that)
 * view Edit profile button and menu (this one's the easiest)
-* Make texts and images responsive, check if divs of boxes too.
-(SEE REFERENCE AT A _photos* and text_style_widget )
-* Also change names of files and classes used.(it pops a warning in the PROBLEMS secti )
-* Try to atomize all repeating componentes and eliminate floting doubles on site, sto  em in global variables dont know where.
 * Add logo before and start with sign in and sing up
 * Add logo before and  start of app.
 * Investigate ways to save info, metadata, cache on each phone.